bordernone/SinglePlayerRacing/README.md

 };
 ```

 After setting up our database, I also helped with the collision detection system in our game.
 The logic was to check whether is within the coordinates of the obstacles and coins on the track.
 Thus, I used the car's x coordinate with its width and the car's y coordinate with its height to check whether it comes in contact with other objects.
+This algorithm worked well we drew the car using various shapes.
+However, we replaced it with a car image, the collosion detection became unreliable.
 The derived function is below:

 ```javascript
  hasHit(car) {